Authentic Chicken Curry is, without doubt, one of our most favorite dishes of all time.

 Our Authentic Chicken Curry may not match our amazing neighbors’ version, but it’s pretty darn good, if we do say so ourselves!
 It is, and always has been, one of the Loon’s favorite dishes.
 And mine, too, of course.

-One bite of this dish, and we’re pretty certain you’ll be a believer.
+One bite of this Authentic Curry Chicken dish, and we’re pretty certain you’ll be a believer in good-quality curry.

 Authentic Chicken Curry